-Christmas tree guide: how to choose the perfect tree, plus homemade decoration ideas
+How to choose the perfect Christmas tree and homemade decoration ideas

 Real Christmas tree or fake?
 Nordman fir or Norway spruce?
 Rent a Christmas tree or buy?
 Our Christmas tree guide looks at tree varieties, how to choose the perfect Christmas tree, plus advice on how to care for your tree and environmentally friendly options.

 For many of us having a real Christmas tree is one of the best things about the festive period – needles be damned.
 There's nothing quite as evocative as the smell of warm pine in your living room, perhaps harkening back to some ancient connection with the landscape, and certainly linking to past traditions.
 Whether you cut your own from a Christmas Tree farm or order one in from Ikea, you'll still have to decide on the height, the variety and the type of tree – cut-off or living.

 Our Christmas tree guide explains the pros and cons of the different types, where to get your Christmas tree from, how to make it last longer, explore some decoration ideas and take a brief look at the history of the Christmas tree in Britain .

 Christmas tree varieties - which is the best tree to choose?

 Choosing your real Christmas tree is always a highlight of the festive season, but other than the size and shape, what are the things to consider when buying your tree?
 We look at the pros and cons of the most popular varieties.

 - Needles – Short and sharp to touch.
 Classic needle dropper.

 - Shape – Wonderful shape with an abundance of branches that are perfect for smaller, delicate ornaments.